 A field trip is a firsthand experience that supplements classroom learning.
 It is an observational experience having definite educational objectives.
 Field trips may be taken only with the approval of the principal who determines whether the trip is a contributing activity to the students' learning experience.
 A permission slip, signed by the parents, is required before any child is permitted to participate in a field trip.
 Permission will not be granted by a telephone message.
 Field trips normally require an additional fee.
 Parents are encouraged to volunteer as chaperones; however, due to insurance regulations, chaperones are not permitted to bring siblings, or any other children not enrolled at SJNRCS on any field trip.
 Chaperones must have completed the required background check and safe environment training.
 Please allow at least two weeks for processing.
 All field trips must originate and terminate at the school, and students must leave and return to school in the assigned vehicle provided for the trip.
 Students will not be allowed to meet their class at the field trip site, nor will parents be allowed to take their child home from the field trip site.
 Students can be denied participation in field trips if they fail to meet academic or behavioral requirements.
 Parents have the right to refuse to allow their child to participate in a field trip.
-Students not participating in the field trip are to stay home from school and his or her absence will be excused.
+Students not participating in the field trip must stay home and complete preassigned work.
 Since most field trips require payment in advance from the school to the field trip site, we are unable to offer refunds if your child does not attend the field trip.

 In general, Mass uniforms must be worn on field trips unless the type of field trip warrants different attire (touring a barn, visiting wetlands, etc.).
 Attire for field trips, other than school uniforms, requires approval by the Principal.
-Overnight field trips are not allowed for students below 6th grade.
-Students in grades 6 through 8 may attend overnight religious retreats only.
+Overnight field trips are not allowed for students below 8th grade.
+Students in grade 8 may attend overnight religious retreats only.